 All voters have a right to vote independently and in secret, and local authorities have to ensure that polling stations are accessible to people with sight loss.

-We’ve made a step forward in our accessible voting campaign.
 The Cabinet Office have told all Returning Officers they could allow people with sight loss to use tools such as video magnifiers or mobile phones to help them vote independently.

 Unfortunately, the decision about whether to allow these adjustments rests with the individual Returning Officer so we can’t guarantee that you will be allowed to use your device.
 When you're in the polling station on Election day, make sure you mention your sight loss to the person on duty in the polling station and ask whether you are allowed to use your device as a reasonable adjustment under the Equality Act.

 There are a number of different ways local authorities can make polling booths accessible, including the use of large print ballot forms, a simple tactile aid or allowing someone to help you while in the booth.

 By law, every polling station must display a large print copy of the ballot paper for reference.
 They must also provide a reference copy for you to take into the booth with you.
 You can use the large print copy to read all the information on the ballot form, but you must still cast your vote on a standard print ballot paper.

 If you have difficulty completing the standard print ballot paper, you can use a tactile voting device to help mark your vote in the correct place.
 Each polling station must provide a tactile device for people with sight loss.

 The tactile voting device has a sticky backing, which attaches on top of your ballot paper.
 It has numbered lift up flaps (the numbers are raised and in braille) directly over the boxes where you mark your vote.